Earl Young (architect): First homes

 Earl Young had been studying the houses in Charlevoix County for years.
 He believed that these houses could be mixed up and put back on any plot of land with no consequences.
 He wanted to build homes that fit into their landscape following a philosophy shared by Frank Lloyd Wright.
-From 1918 to 1921, he worked on his first building at 304 Park Avenue.
+From 1918 to 1921, he worked on his first building at 304 Park Avenue in the city of Charlevoix.
 It was built mostly of stone with a few wooden details and an Arts and Crafts influence.
 This home respected the contours of the land and contained the first of his celebrated stone fireplaces.
 He built it for his family to live in.

 In 1920, he built a new insurance office for himself.
 It was called the Apple Tree Building after the tree that grew behind it.
 The building had to be removed in 2003, but the fireplace was saved.

-Young bought a large piece of land on Lake Michigan from Mary Bartholomew in 1924.
+Young bought a large piece of land in Charlevoix on Lake Michigan from Mary Bartholomew in 1924.
 He partitioned the land into 85 lots, only three of which were rectangular, and began advertising it as Boulder Park.
 Lots started at $100 and the first floor of any house that was built had to be made of stone, brick, or stucco.
 Young designed and built ten homes in Boulder Park, although it is a common misconception that he built all of the homes there since many homeowners had their houses commissioned "in the style of" Earl Young.

 From 1927 to 1930, he worked on a house with green mortar between the stones.
 It was heavily influenced by Frank Lloyd Wright and was the first of Young's homes to have a deemphasized, almost hidden entryway.
 At the same time, he worked on a house made of rough stone with his first remarkable chimney; the chimney seemed to be made of randomly placed stones and the top of it appeared to be frosted with snow.
 Both homes have a door and stairs that face the road but no walkway that leads to them.